Environment Variables

 the location of a call.
 These may be the empty string and

-zero, respectively, if not known.
+forward slashes, even on Windows.
 Func is the Func value of this call frame.
 This may be nil

 for non-Go code or fully inlined functions.
 Function is the package path-qualified function name of